John Gunther: Life

 the bubbling, blazing days of American foreign correspondence in Europe. ...
 Most of us traveled steadily, met constantly, exchanged information, caroused, took in each other's washing, and, even when most fiercely competitive, were devoted friends. ...
 We were scavengers, buzzards, out to get the news, no matter whose wings got clipped.

 According to Michael Bloch, Gunther enjoyed a same-sex relationship in the 1930s in Vienna with the future Leader of the British Labour Party, Hugh Gaitskell.

 Gunther's experiences as a journalist in interwar Vienna formed the basis for his novel The Lost City.

 His research and the contacts that Gunther developed as a reporter also led directly to the first of the Inside books, Inside Europe, which was intended by Gunther to summarize the European political situation for the general reader.
 With the success of the Inside books starting in the late 1930s, Gunther resigned his position to devote his full-time to the books.
 During World War II, he worked as a war correspondent in Europe.

-The Gunthers had two children: Judy, who died in 1929 before the age of 1, and John, Jr. (Johnny), who was born in 1929 and died in 1947 of a brain tumor.
+The Gunthers had two children: Judy, who died in 1929 before the age of 1, and John Jr. (Johnny), who was born in 1929 and died in 1947 of a brain tumor.
 The Gunthers divorced in 1944.

 Gunther married Jane Perry Vandercook in 1948; the two adopted a son.
-Mrs. Jane P. Gunther, a devoted student of the arts who accompanied her husband on his voyages and contributed to his books, was born in August 1916.
+Jane P. Gunther, a devoted student of the arts who accompanied her husband on his voyages and contributed to his books, was born in August 1916.
 She died in New York City, on May 22, 2020, at the age of 103.
 She had been widowed for a week shy of half a century.

 Gunther died of liver cancer in 1970.